EmberCamp Chicago 2019 CFP

 NOTE: If you are accepted as a speaker and have already purchased a ticket, we'll refund it, 100%.
 So don't wait, be sure you have a seat either way!

-If you have questions others might, or want to brainstorm with Ember friends, there's a conf-embercamp channel in the Ember Community Slack.
+If you have questions others might, or want to brainstorm with Ember friends, there's an ember-camp channel in the Ember Community Discord chat.

 We'll add to this as we notice questions coming from multiple sources.